JokiestJoke/Sample-StudentAPI/README.md

 - **Add Student:** Allows users to add new students to the database.

-  Access this feature by navigating to the "http://localhost:3000/add-student" route on the frontend.
+  Access this feature by navigating to the "http://localhost:3000/add-student" route on the front-end.

 - **View Students:** Displays a list of all students stored in the database.

   Access this feature from the home route ("/") or by navigating to the "/view-students" route.
   Access this feature from the route ("http://localhost:3001/api/students").
-  If you want to get single student data use route ("http://localhost:3001/api/students/:userName")
+  If you want to get single student data use the route ("http://localhost:3001/api/students/:userName")

 - **Delete Student:** Users can remove a student's record based on their username.